 So there are definitely a number of Tesla drivers who are missing out on Matrix LED.
 So can the technology be retrofitted?
 The good news is that it can, at least in the Model 3.
 The bad news is that retrofitting is neither cheap nor trivial.

-First of all, appropriate headlights must be installed for approx. 1500 per unit, followed by installation and configuration of the vehicle software.
+First of all, the appropriate headlights have to be purchased for around €1500 each, followed by installation and configuration of the vehicle software.
 This requires the Tesla Service Mode and the Toolbox, which is subject to a charge.
 Read more about the Tesla maintenance tools here.

-Finally, of course, the question remains as to whether the matrix LED functionality is worth the cost of 3.500 to 4.000 euros is worth.
+Finally, of course, the question remains as to whether the Matrix LED functionality is worth the cost of €3,500 to €4,000.
 For this money, you can also purchase all kinds of practical Tesla accessories that will also sweeten your everyday life with your vehicle.